 Don Watkins is a fellow at the Ayn Rand Institute, where he writes on inequality, the welfare state, and the moral foundations of capitalism.
 He is co-author with Yaron Brook of the national bestseller Free Market Revolution: How Ayn Rand’s Ideas Can End Big Government, and teamed up with Brook once more to pen the recently-published Equal is Unfair: America’s Misguided Fight Against Income Inequality.
-The Undercurrent’s Sarah Martinson had the opportunity to speak with Watkins on some of the ideas presented in this latest book.
+The Undercurrent’s Eric Rosenberg had the opportunity to speak with Watkins on some of the ideas presented in this latest book.

 The Undercurrent: To kick things off, could you give readers a sort of broad summary of what your book, Equal is Unfair, is all about?

 Don Watkins: Sure.
 We’re referring in the title specifically to economic equality, and in the book we argue that economic equality is unfair because different people create different amounts of wealth.
 To make them equal, therefore, is to sever the link between what a person earns and what he gets.
 To look at it another way, to equalize is to punish people for being successful and to reward people for being unsuccessful, which represents a total inversion of justice.
 “Justice” means that achievements are met with rewards, and so to sacrifice the people who have achieved them is perverse and unfair.

 TU: President Obama has called economic inequality the “defining challenge of our time.”
 Do you agree with him?